brilacasck/micro-acc-systemc/README.md

 You can drag each signal and drop them to the `Signals` sub window for displaying the wave.

-If everything goes correct, your output would be like this: [wave-result]()
+If everything goes correct, your output would be like this: [wave-result](hw-sw_project_wave.png)

+Don't remember to zoom out the waves sub window!

 <hr />